BOOK NOW 2023/2024

 Aberglasney Gardens

-As well as exploring the mountains of the Brecon Beacons from Nantseren, you can visit dramatic castles, beautiful gardens and market towns with independent shops, cafes and pubs nearby.
-See some highlights in the gallery above, and check out our mini guide below to local towns with food and drink recommendations.
-It's advisable to book in advance - especially if you are a big group.
+As well as exploring the mountains of the Brecon Beacons from Nantseren, you can visit dramatic castles, beautiful gardens and market towns with independent shops, cafes and pubs.
+See some highlights in the gallery above, and check out our mini guide below with somerecommendations.
+Advance booking highly recommended for eating out - especially for big groups.
+Don't forget to follow us on Instagram for news and inspiration!

 Llandeilo is a vibrant little town, with a wealth of independent shops selling quality clothes, furnishings, antiques and crafts plus great cafes, pubs and several delis.
 It's home to Dinefwr Park (National Trust), with beautiful parkland and a castle for lovely walks.
 There are annual book and music festivals in Llandeilo, and the Festival of Lights brightens up November.
 Carreg Cennen Castle, which deserves the overused word 'stunning', is nearby - combine with refreshments at The Tregyb (it's on the way) for a great day out!